groovycode-xyz/taschengeld/requirements/frontend_instructions.md

 ## Task Completion Interface Component

-The Task Completion feature is implemented in `components/task-completion/task-completion-page.tsx`.
-It consists of the following key elements:
+The Task Completion feature is not yet implemented.
+It should consist of the following key elements:

 - Main TaskCompletionPage component
-- TaskGrid component for non-touch devices
-- TouchTaskGrid component for touch devices
-- UserRow component for non-touch devices
-- TouchUserRow component for touch devices
+- List of available tasks in the form of cards with the task icon and title (from database where status = 'active')
+- List of user cards with the user icon and name (from database where role = 'child')
+- Drag and drop tasks from the task list to the user card to complete the task

 ### Task Completion Interface Features

 - Displays available tasks in a grid layout (only Active tasks are displayed)
 - Shows a row of user icons representing child users (only Child users are displayed)
-- Allows for task completion by dragging and dropping tasks onto user icons (non-touch devices)
+- Allows for task completion by dragging and dropping tasks onto user icons
-- Supports task selection and user selection for task completion (touch devices)
 - Fetches real user data from the PostgreSQL database via API
 - Fetches real task data from the PostgreSQL database via API
-- Responsive design that adapts to touch and non-touch devices

-### Recent Updates

-- Replaced mock user data with real user data fetched from the PostgreSQL database
-- Implemented error handling for API calls
-- Added loading state while fetching data
-- Ensured only child users are displayed in the user row

-### Next Steps

-1. Implement the actual task completion logic (currently only logging to console)
-2. Add animations or visual feedback for successful task completions
-3. Implement error handling and user feedback for failed task completions
-4. Consider adding a confirmation step before marking a task as complete

-This component now serves as an example of integrating real database data into the interface, replacing mock data with API calls to fetch users and tasks.

 ## Payday Interface Component

 The Payday Interface feature is implemented in `components/Payday.tsx`.
+It is currently relying on mock data, and should be updated to fetch data from the PostgreSQL database via API.
 It follows the new Interface Component Structure guidelines and consists of the following key elements:

 - Main Payday component
 - Filtering and sorting functionality